Top Wineries in Santa Rosa

-Santa Rosa is Sonoma County's largest and most populous city, with a population of more than 171,000.
-Long overlooked as the "flyover" area of wine country by travelers breezing through the center of town on the elevated US 101 freeway, Santa Rosa's suburbs and historic neighborhoods are home to many of Sonoma County's winemakers and winery personnel, and increasingly, to some of its more interesting wineries.
+Santa Rosa is Sonoma County's largest city, with a population of more than 171,000.
+Long overlooked as the "flyover" area of wine country by travelers breezing through the center of town on Highway 101, Santa Rosa's suburbs and historic neighborhoods are home to many of Sonoma County's winemakers and winery personnel—as well as some of its most interesting wineries.

 Northwest Santa Rosa